boljen/node-digital-ocean-api/README.md

 ## <a id="todo"></a>TODO

+* All listimages functions are somewhat flawed (as they add a ?type=xxx)
 * Errors can be dealt with more gracefully..
 * There aren't all that many unit tests either